 The Benefits of Channel Sales

 Now that we’ve understood what channel sales are, how it stands apart from directly selling to consumers, and had a glance at the various types of channel sales, it’s time to look at things objectively: Is channel sales really worth the effort?
-Or does it add on more than you want to take on as a small business?
+Or does it add on more than you want to take on as a growing business?

 1. Channel Sales Save You Time & Effort